notaryproject/notation/specs/commandline/sign.md

   -h,  --help                       help for sign
        --id string                  key id (required if --plugin is set).
 This is mutually exclusive with the --key flag -k,  --key string                 signing key name, for a key previously added to notation's key list.
 This is mutually exclusive with the --id and --plugin flags
-  -p,  --password string            password for registry operations (default to $NOTATION_PASSWORD if not specified)
-       --plain-http                 registry access via plain HTTP
+       --local-artifact             [Preview] if set, sign artifacts on local disk -p,  --password string            password for registry operations (default to $NOTATION_PASSWORD if not specified) --plain-http                 registry access via plain HTTP
        --plugin string              signing plugin name.
 This is mutually exclusive with the --key flag